darkowlzz/darkowlzz.github.io/content/post/git-commit-signature-verification.md

 This post is about PGP signature verification of git commits.

-* Verify by taking everything apart
+* Verify by taking things apart
 * Verify using git cli
 * Verify using golang's crypto/openpgp package
 * Verify using src-d/go-git